-‘Morning sis,’ said Hans and winked at her from across the table.
+‘Morning Sis,’ said Hans and winked at her from across the table.
 Today was going to be her big day.
 It had taken Olga more than a year to organise the gathering that was going to take place today.
 Hans had helped, of course, but it could not be denied that the party was all down to Olga’s organizational skills.
-And her dark sense of humour, of course.
+And her dark sense of humour.

 Their parents had thoroughly disapproved of the idea right from the start, but Olga had a will they could bend steel around, and once she had set her mind on something, there was nothing in the world that could stop her.

-‘Come on daddy, stop being so grumpy!’ said Olga, giving her father a bright smile.
+‘Come on Daddy, stop being so grumpy!’ said Olga, giving her father a bright, toothy smile.
 ‘It’s going to be fine, it’s all just a bit of fun!’

 A servant entered the breakfast room and placed a plate in front of her.
 Olga looked at the thick strips of raw steak on the plate and sniffed deeply.
 The wolf inside her wanted to dig right in, to lower her face to the plate and eat as fast as she could, but of course her mother and father so disliked that kind of behaviour, and the bloodstains never came out of the tablecloth.